c3g/monitor/README.md

 Notes
 -----

+### Launch delays

 The Launch part of the monitor is particularly slow to be ready to receive NovaSeq runs runinfofile.
-Even with the fzmn-child-process child config file that reduce the glob pattern to check for `RTAComplete.txt` files, the Launch for NovaSeq takes at least 25 mins.
+Even with the fzmn-child-process child config file that reduce the glob pattern to check for `RTAComplete.txt` files, the launch for NovaSeq takes at least 25 mins.

 *The current version in production requires ~10 mins to be ready with MGI files